An easy sauce to lift your pancake game is this fresh blueberry maple sauce. This blueberry sauce for pancakes is ready in under five minutes.

 - Place the blueberries and water into a pan on low/medium heat.
 Let it bubble away for 3-4 minutes until the berries just start to break down.
 If it looks too dry, do add a bit more water.

-- Take off the head and stir in the maple syrup and corn flour to and stir until silky smooth.
+- Take off the heat and stir in the maple syrup, corn flour, lemon juice, and vanilla extract to and stir until silky smooth.
 Serve hot over pancakes!